 - The poem must be original, unpublished and not submitted for publication elsewhere during the course of the contest.

 - Poems MUST relate in a significant way to a historical, cultural or ecological site within the area presently known as the City of Vancouver or the UBC Endowment Lands and try to provide a greater understanding of the origins or multilayered history of the place we now know as Vancouver.
-(Poems about sites outside this area unfortunately will not be eligible.)
+(Poems about sites outside this area unfortunately will not be eligible, e.g. not about sites in North Vancouver, West Vancouver, Burnaby, Richmond, Abbotsford.)

 - Word limit: up to 400 words per poem (less is fine).
-Spoken word or visual poetry: up to 3 minutes.
+Spoken word or visual poems: up to 3 minutes.

 - Limit of two poems maximum per poet.
 (Separate submission form required for each poem.)